connectomicslab/connectomemapper3/paper/paper.md

   community of users is active to support each other and have scientific discussions.
 To be robust to adverse code changes, versions are released through continuous integration building and testing.
-Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, the execution of the BIDS App via the different container images adopting multiple pipeline configurations, using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that has been created for this purpose, the publication of the new version of the Python package to PyPI, and
+Specifically, this involves testing the installation of the Python package, the build of the Docker and Singularity container images, the execution of the BIDS App via the different container images adopting multiple pipeline configurations, using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that has been created for this purpose, the publication of the new version of the Python package to PyPI, and